Joey Pyle: Firearm arrest and Drury case

 Although Murphy was innocent of the crime, he had been grassed up by another member of his gang who had himself committed the murder but was not charged by police, and Thompson wanted to show both Murphy's innocence and Drury's corrupt practices.
-As Pyle was a good friend of the boy's father, Stevie Murphy, when Thompson asked if he had anything on the Flying Squad officer, Pyle told Thompson that he knew that Drury had been on holiday in Cyprus with Soho pornographer Jimmy Humphreys, whom Pyle knew well and often visited in his home, where he'd sometimes bump into Drury.
+As Pyle was a good friend of the boy's father, Stevie Murphy, when Thompson asked if he had anything on the Flying Squad officer, Pyle told Thompson that he knew that Drury had been on holiday in Cyprus with Soho pornographer Jimmy Humphreys, whom Pyle knew well and often visited in his home, where he would sometimes bump into Drury.
 Subsequent investigation by the People showed that Drury's holiday had been paid for in full by Humphreys.
 He produced ample documentation of his relationship with Drury, who was now framing him as a police informer, making Humphreys fear for his life.
 In 1976, Drury, together with 13 other officers in the Flying Squad and the Obscene Publications Squad, was arrested for corruption, and in 1977 he was jailed for eight years, the other officers also being given prison terms.

 Pyle, meanwhile, still had the charge of possessing a firearm hanging over him.
 According to Pyle, Sergeant Harry Hannigan, the Flying Squad officer who arrested him, offered to drop the charges if Pyle gave him £6,000.
-Pyle flatly refused, telling Hannigan to his face at Tintagel House, the Metropolitan Police HQ, "I hate your fucking guts.
+Pyle flatly refused, telling Hannigan to his face at Tintagel House, the Metropolitan Police Murder Squad's HQ, "I hate your fucking guts.
 I hate every fucking bone in your body.
 I hope you die of fucking cancer."
 When Pyle went to court, the police case rapidly fell to pieces due to the fiction of the weapons in Pyle's car and the dubious stories that had to be concocted to establish their existence.
 In his summing-up, the judge told the jury that if they found Pyle not guilty then they were saying that all the police officers that had given evidence were liars, perjurers and had gone completely mad.
 When the jury returned from their deliberations, they found Pyle not guilty.
 Hannigan was subsequently given a conditional discharge for attempting to bribe a Sussex detective and recommended to see a psychiatrist.